YuechenW/Hackintosh-x1c5-Mojave/readme.md

 2020.7.25	add drivers to work intel ax200

 ## Part of it comes from the internet.
-If you have any infringement, please contact me.
+If you have any infringement, please contact me.Thanks to f23258 from 51NB.com for this.